 Cochise County Toilet Rebate Program

-All Cochise County residents within the Sierra Vista Sub-watershed of the San Pedro River, living in an an owner-occupied residence built pre-1994.
+All Cochise County residents within the Sierra Vista Sub-watershed of the San Pedro River are eligible.
 This would include Huachuca City, Tombstone, Bisbee and unincorporated areas such as Hereford, Palominas, Naco and parts of Whetstone.
 Generally, it is the area south of Highway 82 and between the Huachuca and Mule Mountains.

 Homeowners are responsible for the selection, installation, and proper operation of the low-flow toilets.
 This includes: selecting, scheduling, and paying the plumber.
 Cochise County accepts no responsibility for the homeowner's selection, installation or operation of new toilets.

 The homeowner is responsible to complete the program application.
 Application must be submitted with an unaltered original store receipt or service invoice indicating a new toilet was purchased and installed.
 All documentation should be mailed to the Cochise County Toilet Rebate Program, 1415 Melody Lane, Building G, Bisbee, AZ 85603.

 Homeowners will be responsible for proper disposal of old toilets.
 The old toilet(s) must be taken to the County Solid Waste Transfer Stations located in Sierra Vista, Bisbee and Tombstone or the Western Regional Landfill located off Highway 82 North of Huachuca City.
 Normal fees will apply for disposal of the old toilet and all other solid waste delivered.
 Solid waste staff will verify receipt of the old toilet with a stamp specific to the delivery location.
 Participant's signature on the completed application attests to witnessing destruction of the toilet(s).